-So you bought yourself a SLR camera.
+So you bought yourself a DSLR camera.
 What now?
 You obviously need more lenses.

 To find out which lenses to suit your specific use is not always easy.
-There are several abbreviations and specifications you need to find out, and things are not better by the fact that different manufacturers use completely different abbreviations for exactly the same properties.
+There are several abbreviations and specifications you need to know, and things are not better by the fact that different manufacturers use completely different abbreviations for exactly the same properties.

-Below I take a review of the important features you can find on a lens, and how the different manufacturers label them.
+Below is a review of the important features you can find on a lens and how the different manufacturers label them.

 Please note that some specs may be slightly simplified to make the article shorter and more readable.
 For example, the EC designation marked on Canon lenses indicates that it has an autofocus (Electronic Focus), but also indicates which frame the lens uses.

 Maximum aperture is stated on all lenses.
 It tells you how much light the lens can get through to the sensor at its best.
 Much light means you can keep shooting in darker conditions without the image blurring due to camera shake.
 Aperture is provided as an aperture number, such as f/2.8 (or sometimes 1:2.8).
 The smaller aperture number, the more light to the camera.
 Theoretically, the absolute best aperture you can get an objective equal to 1, but in practice the brightest lenses offer a maximum aperture of around 1.2.
 As usual, the consumer will be satisfied with an aperture number of between 2.4 and 3.2.
 The higher the aperture number, the cheaper is the lens.
 Telephoto Lenses often have larger aperture numbers.

 On zoom lenses, there will usually be stated 2 aperture numbers (for example, f/2.8 – f/5.6).
 The smallest aperture number indicates that the amount of light you get the wide angle, while the largest say how much light you get through to the maximum telephoto.